jaysamthanki/yealinkphones/README.md

 ## Installation

-From FreePBX Module admin, add a module with the url of XXXXXXXXX
+From FreePBX Module admin, add a module with the url of https://github.com/jaysamthanki/yealinkphones/archive/refs/heads/main.zip

 ## Configuration